TGA-Stock/NewBlack/Task2_converted.md

-# Pushing products
+# Product migration

-EVA is not a product information management system.
-We tried, we weren't particularly good at it, and customers were using other systems as their golden record anyways.
-So, we stopped trying to be something we're not.
-Nowadays, we EXPECT our customers to use some other PIM system, and we just provide a neat little service to push all of your product information into EVA.
+EVA, short for Elastic Versatile Architecture, is an ecommerce system created by New Black to make shopping easier and more seamless for you, your business and your customers.
+It helps you to connect all your sales channels—like online stores, physical shops, and mobile apps—into one system, so you can keep up with modern shopping trends and deliver a smooth, consistent experience to your customers.

+This document describes how you you can migrate your product information into EVA.
+All product migration can be done using JSON format.
+For further context and information concerning the use of EVA please refer to our User Manual.

-## Single product
+## Single product upload

-A simple, single product upload through `ImportProducts` would look something like this:
+A simple, single product upload through `ImportProducts`can be managed using the following configuration script:

 ```json
 {